pustotnik/zenmake/docs/buildconf.rst

     these build types are just names, they can be any except ``default`` but remember that these names are used as directory names.
 So don't use incorrect symbols if you don't want a problem with it.

+    This variable can be empty or absent.
+In this case current buildtype is always just an empty string.

     Possible parameters for each build type are described in taskparams_.
     Special value ``default`` must be name of one of the build types.
     Example in YAML format: